 The criterion of recurrence is different at least in principle.
 Here, one defines a group of residues as a domain if they occur together in otherwise unrelated structures.
 Because the decision is made by observation rather than by judgment, there is the possibility that an objective procedure may emerge using this criterion.

-We are in the process of developing an objective and automatic procedure according to this principle.
-We do not have a refined procedure yet, but we made an unexpected discovery during this effort: We found that a large collection of locally similar structural pieces, which we named LSSPs, defines domains nearly as well as other programs that operate on the principle of separation.
+We developed initial versions of domain definition procedure according to this principle.
+There is much room for improvement of this procedure and we will work on refining the procedure.
+But we made an unexpected discovery during the development of this procedure: We found that a large collection of locally similar structural pieces, which we named LSSPs, defines domains nearly as well as other programs that operate on the principle of separation.
 LSSPs are small pieces, typically covering only about 10% to 20% of the domain, but containing 3 or more secondary structure elements.
 It is surprising that a collection of such small pieces can define domains so well and we are still trying to figure out why.
 However, we are suddenly becoming aware of many occasions wherein LSSP-like pieces figure prominently.
 These include the fragments used in the highly successful fragment assembly method of protein structure prediction (Bystroff, et al., J. Mol.
 Biol.
 1998; Simons et al., Proteins 1999; Bystroff, et al., J. Mol.
 Biol.
 2000), the SSS (super secondary structure) library of Szustakovski et al. (Bioinfo.
 2005), which are built from a collection of what looks like our LSSPs and which one can use like a lego set to build most protein domains, the LSSP-like pieces of Petrey et al. (Proc.
 Nat.
 Acad.
 Sci.
 2009) that seem to move through proteins of different folds carrying a common function, and finally the proposal by Lupas et al. (J. Struct.
 Biol.
 2001) that domains originated from a conglomerate of LSSP-like ADSs (antecedent domain segments).

 These separate reports seem to point to the common idea that domains are made of some non-random collection of small pieces that preserve their structure, and perhaps the sequence and function as well, across different protein folds.
 If so, symmetric proteins share some common features since they are also made of small units.
 One may think of the symmetric proteins as homomers of small units and the domains as heteromers of small units.
 These ideas also give us some confidence that domains can, or perhaps should, be defined by means of the LSSPs.

-We are still in the process of refining an automatic domain partition procedure using this principle.
+We will refine the automatic domain partition procedure using the recurrence principle.
 In addition, we plan to investigate the nature of the LSSPs and their relation to the domain structure.
 For example, is there detectable homology among the more common LSSPs?
 Is the universe of protein folds made of different combinations of these small pieces and therefore effectively continuous?
 What, if any, is the relation between these pieces and the function and active site of the protein?
-Answers to question are relevant to the protein folding and design and important for understanding the function and evolution of protein structures.
+Answers to these questions are relevant to the protein folding and design and important for understanding the function and evolution of protein structures.